|Artillery and Armoured Fighting Vehicles preserved in the USA: New Hampshire

 (Library of Congress Photo)

-Defenses of Washington.
-Washington, D.C. (known as Washington City at the time), and officers of Companies A and B, 3rd Massachusetts Heavy Artillery, and crew of 100-pounder Parrott rifle on iron barbette carriage at Fort Totten.
+100-pounder Parrot Rifle mounted on an iron barbette carriage at Fort Totten, part of the Defences of Washington, D.C. (known as Washington City at the time), with the officers of Companies A and B, 3rd Massachusetts Heavy Artillery, and crew.

 100-pounder Parrott rifle (Parrott, 6.4-inch, rifle, seacoast, Model 1861), weight 9,672-lbs.
 Town Square.